 They last for about 5 days in the fridge and a month frozen.
 But they can be eaten a few hours after they're baked, especially if you serve them warm.

-Yes, it does after it's completely cooled down.
-You can leave it at room temperature for several hours, but fruit desserts are best kept chilled to prevent them from fermenting too quickly and going bad.
+Yes, they do after they're completely cooled down.
+You can leave them at room temperature for several hours, but fruit desserts are best kept chilled to prevent them from fermenting too quickly and going bad.
+To prevent dryness, cover the baking pan or dish with plastic wrap or use an airtight container.

 Yes, you can!
 And it's a great way to plan a dessert for a gathering.
 The baked dump cake will keep for 4-5 days in the refrigerator, well covered in plastic wrap.
 Simply let it come to room temperature before serving, or slightly warm it in a medium oven and serve it with a big scoop of vanilla ice cream.